Get exclusive insights about Engineering at Monzo!

 Learn more about your sector with Career Path Guides

-Why do employers ask them?
+Why do employers ask questions about your motivation?

 Just as competency questions test your ability to do the job, these are designed to find out how much you actually know about the role and what will push you to succeed in it once you get there.